Arkansas State University-Beebe: Regional Career Center

 ASU-Beebe has a Regional Career Center (RCC), which offers full academic college credit for high school students.
 High school students are eligible to receive concurrent credit while they attend high school.
 RCC locations include the Searcy and Heber Springs campuses as well as the Lonoke Business Academy.

 Student Services

 Career Services

-ASU-Beebe's Career Services offers workshops, seminars, resumé and cover letter assistance, mock interviews, and job search assistance.
+ASU-Beebe's Career Services offers workshops, seminars, résumé and cover letter assistance, mock interviews, and job search assistance.
 This includes the school's "Hire Vanguard" program that facilitates partnerships with area businesses for student job and internship placement.

 Career Pathways

 Career Pathways at ASU-Beebe helps low-income parents, providing benefits for eligible students which may include tuition and fees, childcare expenses, and fuel vouchers.

 Veteran Services

 ASU-Beebe's commitment to the military goes back years.
 In addition to its campus located on the Little Rock Air Force Base in Jacksonville, the university assists active-duty military, veterans and their families with educational funding.